 We have already discussed that an object diagram is an instance of a class diagram.
 It implies that an object diagram consists of instances of things used in a class diagram.

 So both diagrams are made of same basic elements but in different form.
 In class diagram elements are in abstract form to represent the blue print and in object diagram the elements are in concrete form to represent the real world object.

 To capture a particular system, numbers of class diagrams are limited.
-But if we consider object diagrams then we can have unlimited number of instances which are unique in nature.
-So only those instances are considered which are having impact on the system.
+However, if we consider object diagrams then we can have unlimited number of instances, which are unique in nature.
+Only those instances are considered, which have an impact on the system.

-From the above discussion it is clear that a single object diagram cannot capture all the necessary instances or rather cannot specify all objects of a system.
-So the solution is:
+From the above discussion, it is clear that a single object diagram cannot capture all the necessary instances or rather cannot specify all the objects of a system.
+Hence, the solution is −

-First, analyze the system and decide which instances are having important data and association.
+First, analyze the system and decide which instances have important data and association.

-Third, make some optimization as the numbers of instances are unlimited.
+Third, make some optimization as the number of instances are unlimited.

-Before drawing an object diagrams the following things should be remembered and understood clearly:
+Before drawing an object diagram, the following things should be remembered and understood clearly −

 The link in object diagram is used to connect objects.